-We looked before at this topic of disappointment and said we all face various kinds of disappointments.
+We looked in Part 1 at this topic of disappointment and said we all face various kinds of disappointments.
 They come in all shapes and sizes.
 It’s amazing that some people have faced things like incurable diseases, severe afflictions, and yet have known peace and strength in their spirit.
 I think our greatest enemy is not disease, but despair.

 But the question often asked is, “How do you handle disappointments when they come?”